gerekper/ganjaking/wp-content/plugins/premium-addons-pro/readme.txt

 = 2.1.0 =

-- Fixed: Icon Spacing option not working on RTL sites in Whatsapp Chat widget.
+- Fixed: Icon Spacing option not working on RTL sites in WhatsApp Chat widget.
 - Fixed: Icon Spacing option not working when Icon Position is set to After in Magic Section widget.
 - Fixed: Freehand design option not working in Image Layers, Hotspots and Parallax section add-on after Elementor 3.0.0.
 - Fixed: Page update button is disabled after using Freehand position/resize feature.